Nova Lima: History

-Location
+Geography

 The city belongs to the mesoregion Metropolitana de Belo Horizonte and to the microregion of Belo Horizonte.

 The city is home to several mines, including the Morro Velho, Mostardas, and Rio de Peixe mines.
 A number of minerals are extracted from these and other sites in and around the city, including gold.

 The St. John Del Rey Mining Company was founded by British interests in 1834 for the extraction of gold and also caused the settlement of some 150 families from Britain which led to the establishment of the Anglican Church in town.

 The municipality contains the 912 ha Mata do Jambreiro Private Natural Heritage Reserve, a protected area operated by the State Forestry Institute in partnership with the MBR mining company.

 It contains part of the 3941 ha Serra do Rola-Moça State Park, created in 1994.

 It also contains a small part of the 31270 ha Serra do Gandarela National Park, created in 2014.